Blog

 One strategy you can use to move quickly to market is building a minimum viable product (MVP) and releasing it to the public.
 This not only enables a fast market entry for your product, but also allows you to gain valuable feedback from actual users.
 With a clear vision about the product and a capable team of developers at your disposal, you can build an MVP quickly and efficiently.
 Furthermore, a well designed MVP can be easily expanded with the addition of new features and functionalities.

-Prioritizing security
+Prioritizing security in smart contracts

 While speed is important, the need to develop quickly doesn’t mean that you can cut corners when it comes to security.
 You need to make sure that your product is as stable and secure as possible, in fact, security should be one of your top priorities when developing a DeFi application.
-No matter how revolutionary your product is, its days are numbered if it's deemed unreliable by the community.
+No matter how revolutionary your product is, its days are numbered if it’s deemed unreliable by the community.
+This level of security is often not achievable in the traditional financial system.

 One of the areas that demand extra care and attention is smart contract development.
 You need to make sure that the smart contracts that make up the backbone of your app are expertly written, their code is properly audited and checked for bugs, glitches, potential exploits, inefficiencies and other vulnerabilities.
 In case you’re using existing DeFi primitives, make sure that they are tried and tested and come from reputable platforms.